-Evacuation drills are monitored by Fire Safety, Public Safety and Residence Life personnel to evaluate egress and behavioral patterns.
-Reports are prepared by participating departments which identify deficient equipment so that repairs can be made immediately.
+Evacuation drills are monitored by Fire Safety, Public Safety, and Residence Life personnel to evaluate egress and behavioral patterns.
+Reports are prepared by participating departments that identify deficient equipment so that repairs can be made immediately.
 Any recommendations for improvements are also submitted to Fire Safety and Public Safety for consideration.

-Students receive information about evacuation and stay-in-place procedures during freshman orientation and floor meetings.
-Residence Life personnel are trained in these procedures as well and act as an on-going resource for the students living in residential facilities.
+Students receive information about evacuation and stay-in-place procedures during first-year student orientation and floor meetings.
+Residence Life personnel are trained in these procedures as well, and act as an ongoing resource for the students living in residential facilities.
 Fire Safety and Public Safety conduct unannounced drills each year and conduct follow-through activities designed for assessment and evaluation of emergency plans and capabilities.

 Public Safety publicizes through the University's email system its emergency response and evacuation procedure in conjunction with at least one test per calendar year.
-Public Safety coordinates announced and unannounced evacuation drills each semester, as described above, to test the emergency response and evacuation procedures, and to assess and evaluate the emergency evacuation plans and capabilities.
+Public Safety coordinates announced and unannounced evacuation drills each semester, as described above, to test the emergency response and evacuation procedures and to assess and evaluate the emergency evacuation plans and capabilities.
 The University maintains a record with the following details on each such drill and exercise: description; date; time and whether it was announced or unannounced.
-On September 24, 2021, between 10:30 a.m. and